 CACREP Standards which cover Human Growth and Development are primarily taught in EPSY 5460; standards covering Assessment and Testing are primarily taught in EPSY 5520.
 Both EPSY 5460 and 5520 are taught online and in the Fall of each year.
-Based on the analysis of the results, the faculty will be implementing the following actions for Fall, 2018 to improve student learning: (1) In anticipation of moving to CACREP's 2016 Standards, EPSY 5460 will be redesigned and updated.
+Based on the analysis of the results in 2018-19, in 2019-20, the faculty will be implementing the following actions for Fall, 2019 in order to improve student learning: (1) In anticipation of moving to CACREP's 2016 Standards, EPSY 5460 will be redesigned and updated.
 This will include weekly self-assessments which allow students to monitor their grasp of concepts.
-Major course assignments will be revisited and potentially reworked to incorporate best-practice ideas and 2016 CACREP Standards.
+Major course assignments will be revisited and potentially reworked in order to incorporate best-practice ideas and 2016 CACREP Standards.
 (2) EPSY 5520 is a course that is consistently labeled as "challenging" by the program's candidates.
 The material covered in EPSY 5520 is primarily statistical concepts, there are no prerequisites for the course, and most candidates in Counseling do not enter with mathematical backgrounds.
 Given the program is already the longest Master's program on campus (60 hours), it is not reasonable to add additional coursework.
 However, changes will be made to the delivery of the course.
 This will include incorporating WebEx seminars, in which students can directly interact with the instructor in a live, synchronous, online platform, into the online course.

-While the faculty recommend SLO 1 remain consistent in 2018-2019 for the aforementioned reasons, they recommend specifically tracking the scores within these two areas in order to promote continuous program improvement and enhance student learning.
+While the faculty recommend SLO 1 remain consistent in 2019-2020 for the aforementioned reasons, they recommend specifically tracking the scores within these two areas in order to promote continuous program improvement and enhance student learning.
 Students who enroll in EPSY 5460 in the Fall of 2018 will take the MC or oral comprehensive exams in the Spring or Fall of 2020.
-Students who enroll in EPSY 5520 in the Fall of 2018 will take comp exams in the Spring of 2019.
+Students who enroll in EPSY 5520 in the Fall of 2019 will take comp exams in the Spring of 2020.

-Departmental Student Learning Goal Program Student Learning Outcome Apply discipline-specific content Complete Practicum (COUN 5550 or knowledge in professional practice 5570) and Internship I & II (COUN 5560) (SPA #2) successfully, as evidenced by completing all required hours and by
+Departmental Student Learning Goal Program Student Learning Outcome Apply discipline-specific content knowledge in professional practice (SPA #2) Complete Practicum (COUN 5550 or 5570) and Internship I & II (COUN 5560) successfully, as evidenced by completing all required hours and by